benvanik/elemental-forms/README-original.md

   * Features that may be optional should be optional and not tied to the core.

-Creating custom widgets
+Creating custom elements
 -----------------------------------------------------------------------------------

-Widgets are cheap to create and layout and using many widgets to get what you want is encouraged.
-A custom widget should typically not implement any layouting and drawing of sub-elements if it can be solved by wrapping a Layout and other existing widgets.
+Elements are cheap to create and layout and using many elements to get what you want is encouraged.
+A custom element should typically not implement any layouting and drawing of sub-elements if it can be solved by wrapping a Layout and other existing elements.

-Any widget may contain other widgets and may control into which sub-widget other widgets are inflated from resources (using `Widget::GetContentRoot`).
+Any element may contain other elements and may control into which sub-element other elements are inflated from resources (using `Element::GetContentRoot`).

-Custom widgets can be inflated from UI resources too.
+Custom elements can be inflated from UI resources too.
 See the use of the `TB_WIDGET_FACTORY` macro in `tb_widgets_reader.cpp` for examples on how to do this.